 “We’ll be there,” he curtly said.

 Mummy was in her element, leading our large entourage into the church.
 I saw Dave with his folks, looking shocked when he saw Jack and me.
 I waved, but he slumped in his seat.
 I guess it was as much of a shock seeing me there as if Robby had come with the hoards from Hell.
 Father Frank had reserved two pews for us, including my folks.
 So much for being on neutral ground.
 Mummy leaned over after we were seated and asked my parents to come back for dinner.
 They had to talk about the wedding plans.
 Dad looked trapped, but he always did in church.
 Father Joseph spoke about the Stations of the Cross Masses that were being said since it was Lent.
 It got me to think about our trip to New York for Easter.
 I wanted to see Tina.
 I was confident she and Jack would get along.
 I wondered if we should bring the Jacettes, especially if Martin could get us a gig at CBGB’s.
 That was really exciting.
 Can you imagine, Good Friday at CBGB’s and Easter Mass at St Patrick’s?
 All these daydreams took me out of the present, until Father Joseph thanked the Stones for bringing a large youth group to Mass.
 He hoped everyone felt welcomed.
 The Mass ended with everyone hugging and showing peace signs to everyone.
-The nerds took it like another D&D adventure, hoping the Dogs of Hades would burst out from behind the altar.
+The nerds took it like another D&D adventure, hoping the Hounds of Hades would burst out from behind the altar.
 Mummy made us wait outside for Father Frank to join us.
 I saw Dave again and waved him over.
-He tried to slip away, but his parents made him come over, accompanying him.
+He tried to slip away, but his parents came over with him.

 “Hi,” he said half-heartedly.
 “These are my parents.
 Meet Tim and Jack from our bands.”